 2. Epidural Fibrosis

-Scar tissue normally forms after Santa Monica back surgery and causes no pain at all.
+Scar tissue normally forms after Santa Monica spine surgery and causes no pain at all.
 However, if scar tissue forms near nerve roots, it’s a fairly common condition called epidural fibrosis.
 If those nearby nerve roots are irritated, patients may experience recurrent back pain coupled with radiating nerve pain in the hips, thighs, or other parts of the leg.

 3. Long-Term Nerve Damage